 The Tree of Life Trust Zimbabwe is a non-governmental organisation focusing on individual, family and community wellbeing and resilience building.
 We provide evidence-based, community-based mental health and psychosocial support (MHPSS) approaches that help people living with trauma to reconnect with self, nature, family and community.
-Tree of Life (ToL) works in 8 of the 10 provinces across Zimbabwe, largely through a network of over 250 seasoned Community-based Facilitators located in 26 districts.
-We have a team of 33 core staff and operate from 3 offices (in Harare, Bulawayo and Masvingo).
-ToL also collaborates with other Civil Society Organisations (CSOs) by providing capacity building in Trauma Informed Care processes, as well as through the provision of Trauma Healing and Psychosocial Support services.
+We also provide effective Social Cohesion interventions that complement and strengthen other development and humanitarian interventions that increase resilience and collective agency and productive collaboration.
+Tree of Life (ToL) works in 8 of the 10 provinces across Zimbabwe, largely through a network of over 1000 seasoned Community-based Facilitators located in 26 districts.
+We have a team of 30 core staff and operate from 3 offices (in Harare, Bulawayo and Masvingo).
+ToL also collaborates with other Civil Society Organisations (CSOs) nationally and internationally, by providing capacity building in Trauma Informed Care processes, as well as through the provision of Trauma Healing and Psychosocial Support services.
+In support of Zimbabwe's Vision 2030, ToL's interventions feed directly into the Zimbabwe National Development Strategy (NDS1) National Priorities of "Health and Wellbeing", "Governance", "Social Protection" and "Youth, Gender, Sports & Culture".

 Our Vision: A healed and resilient cohesive society